 Credit for thesis study.
 A student may register for unlimited thesis credits with a maximum of six credits allowable toward degree requirements.
 Prerequisite: TECH 6790.

 Development of a research proposal, under the guidance of a research committee chair in preparation for CTE 6990 or CTE 6900/CTE 6910 or TECH 6990 or TECH 6900/TECH 6910.
 Generally to include comprehensive literature review, problem formulation, and research methodology.
 Prerequisite: CTE 6790 or TECH 6790.
 Graded S/U.

 The student in consultation with his/her graduate advisor selects the specific courses that meet the requirements.
 View the degree requirements flowchart , and for the graduate courses offered by the Departments of Construction Management and Engineering Technologies use the prefixes CONS and TECH in the Office Registration & Records class search.

 You may enter the program at the beginning of any semester and must have a Bachelor's degree with a major in construction, architecture, engineering, industrial technology or a related academic field.
 Candidates must meet the Graduate College admission requirements and present an undergraduate grade point average (GPA) of no less than 3.0 on a 4.0 scale.
 Foreign students must establish English proficiency by taking the Test of English as a Foreign Language (TOEFL) or equivalent English test.
 Competitive stipends are available for graduate research and teaching assistantships.
-Applications for assistantships must be completed and submitted to the Construction Management Department in the College of Technology, Architecture & Applied Engineering.
-More Graduate College information and application forms are available on the Graduate College website.
+More Graduate College information and application is available on the Graduate College website.